When you are a transformational teacher, part of your job is to do the work you ask your students to do, on yourself and on your life.

 So what is there to do?
 Is it going to run my life in spite of the fact that I saw it?

-I have a hunch that it will, but what is possible is that I can learn to manage it, so I can have my cake and eat it too.
+I have a hunch that it will continue to want to run my life, but what is possible is that I can learn to manage the machine, so I can have my cake and eat it too.

-In my case, that would be having my hidden commitment and success at the same time.
+In my case, that would be having both my hidden commitment and some success at the same time.

-This is, in essence, what I will teach in the Pebble course, which is level two of the Brilliance at Will course...
+This is, in essence, what I teach in the Pebble course, which is level2 of the Brilliance at Will course…

 It has two parts: Part 1: distinguish the machine, just like I did.
 Part 2: learn to manage it so you don’t have to start from zero, that you don’t have to crash, that you can have what you work for, strive for, and more.